 What can you do with Rosemary?

-It’s best to use fresh rosemary here, but you could use dried if you have don’t have any.
-Just remember to halve the amount of dried to fresh.
+It’s best to use fresh rosemary here for our rosemary crusted lamb cutlets, but you could use dried rosemary if you have don’t have any fresh (only use half the quantity if using dried).

 - 8 Lamb Cutlets